Washington Writers' Publishing House

 INQUIRIES: Email our editors at: wwphpress@gmail.com

-Washington Writers Publishing House will be publishing new poetry biweekly on our website and newsletter.
+Washington Writers Publishing House publishes new poetry biweekly on our website and newsletter.

 Please limit your submission to once per year except for special calls or contests.